Schema

 PuppyGraph utilizes schemas to model graphs on top of data sources.

 A graph schema in PuppyGraph defines how data sources are connected and structured.
-It specifies the types of vertices and edges in the graph, along with their associated properties.
+It specifies the types of nodes (vertices) and edges in the graph, along with their associated properties.

 Data Sources